Council is the governing body of the University. It has the ultimate power of decision in all matters affecting the University.

 Council usually meets four times a year and there is a series of activities throughout the year, including development activity.

 Council is made up of a majority of lay/independent members as well as staff and student members.
 Find out more about current members of Council.

 Chair of Council

-Professor Palmer was appointed to Council on 2 December 2013 and became Chair of Council in January 2016.
-He is also a member of Policy and Resources Committee, Governance Committee and Remuneration Committee.
+Patrick was appointed Chair of Council in January 2022.
+He is also a member of Finance and Resources Committee, Governance Committee and Remuneration Committee.